lagoshny/ngx-hateoas-client/migration-guide.md

 Congratulations!
 It is all that you need to do to migrate to `@lagoshny/ngx-hateoas-client`.

->You can found an example of the migration process by this [commit]() of one of my applications.
+>You can found an example of the migration process by this [commit]() from one of my applications.

 **If you have some questions or found a bug you can create new issue [here](https://github.com/lagoshny/ngx-hateoas-client/issues).**